stephenslab/ipynb-website/README.md

 ## Quick Start

-To start your own Jupyter-notebook-based research website, please follow these steps.
+To start your own Jupyter-notebook-based research website, please follow these steps. *Note:* These instructions assume that you are managing your project files inside a git repository, but this is not strictly necessary; if you prefer not to do this, simply skip the git commands in the steps below.

 1. Install Python >= 3.5 and Jupyter.
 The recommended way to do this is to download and install
 [Anaconda 3](https://www.continuum.io/anaconda-overview).
 Note that Python >= 3.5 comes with [pip](https://pip.pypa.io).

-2. *Warning:* If you already have Jupyter installed for Python 2.x (e.g., Anaconda 2), then you will need to be careful that you install SoS for Python 3.x in the next step.
+2. *Note of caution:* If you already have Jupyter installed for Python 2.x (e.g., Anaconda 2), then you will need to be careful that you install SoS for Python 3.x in the next step.
 To make sure, before running the commands below, run `pip --version`.)

 3. Install [SoS](https://github.com/vatlab/SOS) ("Script of Scripts")
 for Python 3.x: